group6/RaisedCenterButton/readme.md

 License
 -------

 While it's a simple example, I've add a license just to be clear that it's free to use.
+See the license.txt file for details.

 References
 ----------